Heintze-Karcher and Reverse Alexandrov-Fenchel Inequalities via Focal Geometry: Introduction

+For hypersurfaces in the northern hemisphere we obtain a higher-dimensional spherical analogue under horoconvexity assumptions.
+Combining a quermassintegral inequality with the algebraic remainder identity used in the curve case, we control the spherical isoperimetric deficit by the deficit in the Chen--Fenchel inequality.
+We also derive a spherical focal-map estimate: for a smooth closed embedded hypersurface \(M^n\subset\mathbb S^{n+1}\), the difference of the oriented volumes of the focal maps corresponding to the largest and smallest principal curvatures is bounded by an integral power of \(E_1^2-E_2\).
+This gives a spherical counterpart to the Euclidean focal-volume estimate, although the corresponding hyperbolic estimate appears to require a different idea.

 The paper is organised as follows.
 In Section~\ref{SectionMinkowskiPlane} we review the necessary differential geometry of the Minkowski plane and prove the anisotropic reverse isoperimetric inequality.
-In Section~\ref{SectionEuclideanSpace} we establish the reverse Minkowski inequality for convex surfaces in Euclidean space.
-In Section~\ref{SectionCurvesInSphere} we prove the spherical reverse isoperimetric inequality.
-The appendix collects the Euclidean normal-graph formulas and the spectral Poincar\'e inequalities used in the body of the paper.
+In the following section we prove the oriented-volume formula for normal graphs in space forms.
+Section~\ref{SectionEuclideanSpace} establishes the Euclidean reverse Alexandrov-Fenchel inequalities and the focal-volume estimates for convex hypersurfaces.
+Section~\ref{sec Heintze Karcher} treats the Heintze--Karcher deficit from the focal-map viewpoint.
+In Section~\ref{SectionCurvesInSphere} we prove the spherical and hyperbolic reverse isoperimetric inequalities involving Fenchel deficits, derive the evolute-area reformulations, and prove the spherical focal-map estimate.
+The appendix collects the auxiliary Minkowski-plane facts and the spectral Poincar\'e inequality on \(\mathbb S^{n}\).

-\section{Convex Bodies and Differential Geometry of the Minkowski Plane}
+\section{Convex bodies and differential geometry of the Minkowski plane}

 We introduce the fundamental concepts of convex body geometry before moving onto the Minkowski plane, the setting for our paper.
-To get a broader understanding of some of the finer details of the Minkowski plane and anisotropic vector spaces, the authors recommend reading the fantastic survey articles of Martini and Swanepoel \cite{martini2001geometry, martini2004geometry}.
+To get a broader understanding of some of the finer details of the Minkowski plane and anisotropic vector spaces, the authors recommend reading the comprehensive survey articles of Martini and Swanepoel \cite{martini2004geometry,martini2001geometry}.

 We fix a smooth, centrally symmetric, strictly convex body \(\mathcal U\subset\R^{2}\) with \(0\in\operatorname{int}\mathcal U\).
 Its boundary can be written in polar form as

 where \(r(\theta)>0\) and \(r(\theta+\pi)=r(\theta)\).